oktN/powershell-boilerplate/README.md

-# Boilerplate for TDD projects with Powershell over Docker
+# Boilerplate for TDD projects with Powershell
 A boilerplate for Powershell projects with TDD, it also have a linter to check best practices in the scripts.

 ## Where to put your scripts?